TANYA'S

 Once you are sure the needle has been inserted correctly, open the crimp wheel to start the flow.

-Your cat may flinch slightly when the fluids first start going in - this may be because the fluids are too warm or too cold for the cat's liking, or the sensation can be a little bit of a shock at first.
+Your cat may flinch slightly when the fluids first start going in.
+This may be because the fluids are too warm or too cold for the cat's liking, or the sensation can be a little bit of a shock at first.
 Treats are often well received when the fluids are running.
 In Purr Box's case, baby food makes for a happy cat.

 When you have finished, remove the needle and pinch or massage the injection area for a minute or so - this will minimise the possibility of fluids leaking.
 Occasionally you will see a little blood when you withdraw the needle - this just means that you have nicked a small blood vessel and is usually nothing to worry about.